USB 3.2 SSD Round-up Comparing Crucial X9, Kingston XS2000, Orico C10, Samsung T7 & Sandisk Extreme V2

 As far as durability goes, the tested drives fared similarly.
 Kingston XS2000 comes with a very reassuring rubber sleeve that wraps around the drive for drop protection while Sandisk Extreme V2 has a silicone coating that provides impact and scratch resistance.
 Not only will they survive a 2m drop, but also likely hold up without a dent or scratch.
 Our only gripe with Extreme V2 is the use of flimsy plastic on the front panel, which is certainly a weak spot structurally.

 In comparison, Samsung T7 with its aluminum unibody case feels very durable on hand.
 The SSD is tested for drops of up to 2m; however, dropping it onto a hard surface will surely leave a dent in the body.
 The drive could use a silicone case or bumper that helps to hold up to everyday wear and tear.
+Crucial X9 is enclosed in an anodized matte aluminum body with its back coated with a thin layer of rubber.
+Solid construction combined with shock absorbers ensures data survivability in case the drive is dropped (up to 2m) or stepped on.

 Best SSD Deals Online

-Pricing is last updated by Amazon on 2024-12-01 at 18:53.
+Pricing is last updated by Amazon on 2025-04-01 at 09:21.
 When you buy through Amazon affiliate links on our site, we may earn an affiliate commission.

 USB Duplicators By Nexcopy